88vch/CS_142B_CompilerProject/README.md

 ##### Note (symbol table):
 - ds used to store identifiers (var-names)
-    1. define a struct for identifiers (or use the name itself if all you need is the value)
+    1. define a struct/class for identifiers (or use the name itself if all you need is the value)
     2. use unordered_map<,> to create the symbol table
     3. each time a new identifier is encountered, add it into the table.
 Handle existing cases accordingly (if [identifier] already exists in table prior to insert -> update!).
 - storing & comparing strings is less efficient compared to integers